 How to play HDR video

-When watching HDR content, such as HDR films and TV programmes from Apple or other providers, your device will automatically play the video in high dynamic range.
+When watching HDR content, such as HDR movies and TV shows from Apple or other providers, your device automatically plays the video in high dynamic range.

 How to record HDR video